zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 for each of our other friends.
 We can not be certain that a friend who previously received our shared key will still have it subsequently, since they might for various exceptional reasons have reverted to an earlier save state.
-So as a precaution, we also make ``low-intensity'' individual announcements for such friends.
+So as a precaution, we also make "low-intensity" individual announcements for such friends.

-### Security notes
-Our friends can interfere with our shared announcements -- either by occupying the neighbourhood of the announcement pubkey on the DHT and behaving maliciously (e.g. accepting our announce requests but not actually storing the announce), or simply by overwriting our announcements.
-The latter technique could be prevented at the cost of complicating the protocol, but the former is inevitable.

-Our friends can also easily determine our other friends' IP addresses and DHT pubkeys by listening at the shared announcement pubkey.

 ## Invite announcements
-An **invite code** is the public key of an Ed25519 signing keypair.
-A corresponding **invite announcement** is made exactly as in the case of a shared announcement, except that our ID pubkey is included along with the timestamped connection info in the encrypted part of the announcement.
+An **invite code** is the first 16 bytes of the SHA256 hash of the public key of an Ed25519 signing keypair, called the **invite keypair**.

+Our corresponding **invite announcement** consists of a random nonce and then the XSalsa20Poly1305 authenticated encryption, using the nonce and the SHA256 hash of the invite code as an symmetric encryption key, of the following: the public key of the invite keypair and the following signed with the invite
+keypair:
+our ID pubkey and our timestamped connection info.

+The invite announcement is announced with announcement secret key(s) the timed hashes of the invite code.

 A peer who knows the invite code proceeds as follows.
-They find and decrypt the announcement, checking the signature, to obtain our connection info.
-They then use this to send an **Invite Accept** packet to us; this is sent on the DHT in a DHT Request packet (i.e. routed via a DHT node we are connected to) and/or via TCP OOB packets on TCP relays we are connected to.
-The Invite Accept packet they send to us consists of their ID pubkey, a random nonce, and, authenticatedly encrypted to our ID pubkey using their ID pubkey and the nonce, the invite code and their connection info.
-On receiving an Invite Accept packet containing a valid invite code, we add the ID pubkey as a friend, and may use the connection info to connect to them.
+They find and decrypt the announcement, checking the signature, to obtain our ID pubkey and connection info.
+They then use this to send a **Friend Request** packet to us; this is sent on the DHT in a DHT Request packet (i.e. routed via a DHT node we are connected to) and/or via TCP OOB packets on TCP relays we are connected to.
+The Friend Request packet they send to us consists of a UTF8 encoded friend request message prepended by a length (which may be 0), their ID pubkey, a random nonce, and, authenticatedly encrypted to our ID pubkey using their ID pubkey and the nonce, the invite code.
+A Friend Request packet containing a valid invite code triggers a callback, as in the current system.

-### Usage
-We generate an invite code and send it out-of-band to some limited set of people.
-A common instance of this is asking someone who does not use tox to install it and find you on the network.

-In terms of friend requests, an invite announcement is analogous to giving out a ToxID with a nospam and accepting every friend request obtained without checking the sender.

-Invite codes can have validity limited in time and in the number of peers who can use it; 1 day and 1 peer might be sensible defaults.
-We consider an invite code to be used by a peer when we have connected to them and sent them our shared key.

-One big problem with invite announcements is that it is difficult to explain to the user the privacy consequences of the invite code being leaked.
-This could be mitigated somewhat by warning against loose time/user limits.
-Another problem is the additional complexity in the user interface -- it requires a means to supply an invite code on adding a friend (while making it clear that supplying one might not be necessary), and a means to generate invite codes.
-Preferably there would also be an indication of any active invite codes and the option to cancel them or extend their validity.

-### Public announcements
-Public bots typically want to accept all connections.
-This can be implemented by distributing an invite code with no limit on its validity.
-We term as **public announcements** the corresponding invite announcements.

-When someone connects to us via a public announcement, we do not send them our shared signing key; as a result, they will continue to use the public announcement to find us in the future, and we need make no other announcement.

-Note that as discussed for shared keys, it is easy for anyone who knows the public invite code to prevent the public announcement and/or to determine the IP addresses of those searching for it.
+## Security notes
+Anyone who knows our shared signing pubkey or our invite code can interfere with the corresponding announcements -- either by occupying the neighbourhood of the announcement pubkey on the DHT and behaving maliciously (e.g. accepting our announce requests but not actually storing the announce), or simply by overwriting our announcements.
+The latter technique could be prevented at the cost of complicating the protocol, but the former is inevitable.

+They can also easily determine our IP address and the IP address of anyone searching for the announcement, by listening at the announcement pubkey.

 # Announcing and searching